 Source: pixabay.com

-Stimulation Of The Prefrontal Cortex
+• Stimulation Of The Prefrontal Cortex

-Cortisol Levels Are Lowered
+• Cortisol Levels Are Lowered

-The beach may have a relaxing effect on people because of the beautiful sounds that the waves produce.
+The beach offers a relaxing effect on people because of the beautiful sounds that the waves produce.
 An auditory neuroscientist who was interviewed during the Blue Mind Summit stated that many studies explained the kinds of noises that people find pleasant and comforting and what kinds were considered stress-provoking and distracting.
 The most soothing sounds are those that produce foreseeable wave configurations.
 The sound must be adequate to low, soft, and harmonic in frequency with regular gaps.
-Oceans waves check out all these descriptions.
+Beach waves check out all these descriptions.
 They are very calming to listen to, and they are very soothing to the ears.

-The Flat Ocean’s View Pacifies You
+• The Flat Ocean’s View Pacifies You

 Source: pixabay.com